 Furthermore, one old variety of the dish is mannisig manga, or burong mangga is an equivalent of pickled mangoes.
 In the early times, it was enjoyed by pregnant women as its sourness aids their pregnancy cravings.
 Then the dish underwent significant evolution as it has been enjoyed by all Filipinos and non-Filipinos alike, and the rest is history.

-Pampanga, as being the culinary capital of the Philippines, it is indeed one of their pride.
+Pampanga, as the culinary capital of the Philippines, is indeed one of their pride.
 To preserve its gastronomic achievement, the city government of Angeles City, Pampanga enacted City Ordinance No. 405, Series of 2017, declaring Sizzling Sisig Babi (Sisig) an intangible heritage of the City.

 Did you also know that there are lots of recipe variants that you can do with Sisig?
 Well, great then, you are scrolling through this article because we are about to give you a little trivia about how flexible sisig recipes can be.
 You can choose between broiler or fish as the ingredient.
 Just prepare it like how the authentic sisig dish is ready and then stuffed it on a taco.
 Top it with mayonnaise, and voila, Sisig taco is done.

-Besides white meat and pig meat like liempo, you can also use Crispy Pata as the protein for this recipe.
-Start with crisping the pata then cook it as sisig right after.
+Besides white meat and pig meat like Liempo, you can also use Crispy Pata as the protein for this recipe.
+Start with crisping the Pata then cook it as sisig right after.
 This recipe will surely be a bomb pulutan for your friends.

 Are you a fan of Pizza?
 If yes, why not have your pizza even more exciting?
 Just garnish it up with crispy sisig.
 Either way, nothing goes wrong with pizza and sisig as well.
-You can serve it to any snack time, hang out with friends, and serve it with an ice-cold beer.
+You can serve it at any snack time, hang out with friends, and serve it with an ice-cold beer.

-Tips in Perfecting Sizzling Sisig Recipe
+Tips for Perfecting Sizzling Sisig Recipe

 No cook is already perfect, especially if you are a starter.
 However, perfecting a Sisig recipe can be a piece of cake if you follow some reminders.